 Tulane SoPA 4+1 Master’s degree programs provide undergraduates with an opportunity to get a head start on graduate education and earn a master’s degree in a single year following the completion of their bachelor’s degree.
 The program allows current SoPA students to apply six graduate credits (two 6000- or 7000-level courses) completed during their senior year toward both their undergraduate and their master’s degrees.

 Students who have earned 75 credits towards the bachelor’s degree, including 15 credits in the major, must get Program Director approval and may apply to the SoPA 4+1 master’s program.
+Undergraduate students in the General Legal Studies Program who have earned at least 75 credits, including all 36 credits in the GLS major.
 To be admitted into the graduate program, applicants must have a minimum cumulative GPA of at least 3.0 and meet other requirements for admission to the master’s program, with the exception of the completion of the bachelor’s degree.
 Upon admission to the 4+1 program the student may take two, pre-approved, graduate courses charged at the undergraduate rate.
 Students must complete the bachelor’s degree to matriculate in the master’s program.
 After the first two courses, all courses taken toward the graduate degree, within two years of the student’s admission to the program, are billed at SoPA’s graduate tuition rate, with a 20% discount.
 After two years, students pay full graduate tuition.

 The 4+1 program is available to students in the following undergraduate majors: